kalenwillits/Methuen/methuen-players-handbook/content/05-encounters/02-actor-interactions.md

 **Example**:
 ```
-Action reduces target.health to 0
+Action reduces [Target Health] to 0
 → Triggers "on death" effect
 → Explodes, dealing damage to adjacent actors
 → May trigger their "on damage" effects